meilerlab/vustruct/doc/RunSingularity.md

     - The directories in the .config files must be visible from _inside_ the singularity container.

-6) In the parent work directory (I will move to parent/config/ in future version), create a your_username.config file.
+6) In this same config/ directory add a your_username.config file.
 In a typical multi-user pipeline installation, this file allows each user to override global settings.
 Minimally, each user will place their email address, and slurm (or LSF) cluster job notification preferences in this file.
 These are copied into the headers of the pipeline-generated .slurm files.

     - See mothcw.config as an example

+7)

 ### Running case a case (analyzing a set of variants) in brief: